kthomas422/Tax-Calculator/README.md

 # Tax-Calculator
 This is a very simple tax calculator for hotels written in python.
-It requires the Zelle Graphics library.
+It requires the Zelle Graphics library which can be found at http://mcsp.wartburg.edu/zelle/python/